Astro vs Next.js: Which Framework Should You Use in 2026?

 |---|---|---|---|

-| Default performance | Excellent — zero JS on static pages | Good — but JS bundle ships by default | Astro |
+| Default performance | Excellent: zero JS on static pages | Good, but JS bundle ships by default | Astro |

-| React app support | Partial — islands only | Full — built for React apps | Next.js |
+| React app support | Partial: islands only | Full: built for React apps | Next.js |

-| Content/MDX support | First-class — Content Collections built-in | Works but requires more setup | Astro |
+| Content and MDX support | First-class: Content Collections built-in | Works but requires more setup | Astro |

-| Server-side features | SSR available but not the primary focus | Core strength — SSR, ISR, API routes | Next.js |
+| Server-side features | SSR available but not the primary focus | Core strength: SSR, ISR, API routes | Next.js |

-| Learning curve | Moderate — new concepts but simpler mental model | Steeper — App Router, Server Components complexity | Astro |
+| Learning curve | Moderate: new concepts but simpler mental model | Steeper: App Router and Server Components add complexity | Astro |

-| Hosting flexibility | Any static host, free tiers | Best on Vercel, other hosts need adapters | Astro |
+| Hosting flexibility | Any static host, free tiers available | Best on Vercel; other hosts need adapters | Astro |

-| Bundle size | Near-zero JS for static content | Larger JS bundle — React ships to client | Astro |
+| Bundle size | Near-zero JS for static content | Larger JS bundle: React ships to client | Astro |

-| Ecosystem | Growing but smaller | Large — React ecosystem + Next.js community | Next.js |
+| Ecosystem | Growing but smaller | Large: React ecosystem plus Next.js community | Next.js |

-Performance: where Astro clearly wins
+Performance: Astro wins on content pages

-For a blog or affiliate content site where most pages are static articles, this performance gap is meaningful for SEO and user experience.
+The practical implication: for a blog or affiliate content site where most pages are static articles, this performance gap shows up in Core Web Vitals scores.

-Content: Astro’s home turf
+Content workflow: Astro’s home turf

 src/content/